Skip to main content

 Order Book

-A real-time list of all outstanding buy (bid) and sell (ask) orders for a security, organized by price level, showing the supply and demand at each price point.
+A real-time list of all pending buy and sell orders for an asset, organized by price, showing you the supply and demand at each price level.

-The order book is the central mechanism of price discovery on exchanges.
-It displays all pending limit orders organized by price — buy orders (bids) on one side and sell orders (asks) on the other.
+The order book is where price discovery actually happens on an exchange.
+It shows all pending limit orders lined up by price—buy orders (bids) on one side, sell orders (asks) on the other.
 The highest bid and lowest ask define the current market price, and the gap between them is the bid-ask spread.

-Order book depth — the total volume of orders at various price levels — reveals how much buying or selling pressure exists.
-A "thick" order book with large volumes at many price levels indicates high liquidity and stability.
-A "thin" book with small volumes suggests that large orders could significantly move the price.
+Order book depth—the total volume of orders stacked at various price levels—tells you a lot about stability.
+A "thick" book with large volumes at many price levels means high liquidity and relative stability.
+A "thin" book with small volumes means a big order could significantly move the price.

-On traditional stock exchanges, most orders are now handled by electronic market makers and dark pools, so the visible order book represents only a fraction of actual trading interest.
-On crypto exchanges, the order book is more transparent but also more susceptible to manipulation.
+On traditional stock exchanges, most orders now flow through electronic market makers and dark pools, so the visible order book only shows a fraction of actual trading interest.
+On crypto exchanges, the order book is more transparent but also more prone to manipulation.

-For retail investors, understanding the order book helps explain why market orders on illiquid assets can get poor prices.
-If you place a market buy for 10,000 shares but only 2,000 are offered at the best ask, your order will "walk up" the book, filling at progressively higher prices.
-This is why limit orders are preferable for larger trades or less liquid assets.
+For everyday investors, the main takeaway is this: if you place a market buy for 10,000 shares but only 2,000 are available at the best price, your order will "walk up" the book, filling at progressively higher prices.
+That's why limit orders—where you set your maximum price—are a better choice for larger trades or less liquid assets.

 Frequently Asked Questions